Autologous Fat Transfer

 Your procedure may last up to 90 minutes or longer depending on the area being treated and the amount of harvested fat required.
 You and Dr. Sabry will have selected a ‘donor site’ from which the fat will be liposuctioned.
 It will then be washed, purified, and transferred to very small grafting cannulas.
 Dr. Sabry exclusively uses disposable blunt cannulas, not needles to administer the treatments.
 The use of cannulas allows Dr. Sabry to contour more precisely.
 They are safer particularly around the eyes.
 Cannulas also minimize discomfort and bruising.
 Dr. Sabry uses meticulous care and technique to avoid ‘lumps and bumps’ in areas of the anatomy that have very thin tissue, such as the lips and lower eyelid.
 He will not ‘over fill’ an area, but rather obtain consensus ahead of time to potential repeat treatment.
 That way the patient will always have a natural and fresh appearance, never ‘over done’.

 Recovery will largely be determined by the treatment site and the amount of donor fat needed.
 There may be swelling and bruising.
+Medications will be prescribed to help deal with any discomfort during the recovery period.
 Drains as well as compression garments for the donor site may be required for more extensive procedures such as breast or buttock augmentation.
 Less extensive procedures may result in only minor bruising and swelling.
 Dr. Sabry will provide you with detailed instructions for aftercare, and a timeframe for resumption of normal activities.

 Complications from fat grafting are rare.
 It is usually performed without problems.
 Some potential reactions include: